 - Swollen belly

-Milder anal atresia may not be found until later in life.
-It may show as a lack of bowel control by age three.
+Mild anal atresia may not be found until later in life.
+It may show as a lack of bowel control by age 3 years.

 Images may be taken.
 This can be done with:

-Surgery may be done to fix the anal atresia.
-The type will depend on the defects that your child has.
-Your child may have:
+Surgery may be done to fix anal atresia.
+The type will depend on the defects that the child has.
+Examples are:

 - Surgery to connect the anus and intestine

 - Anoplasty to move the anus to the correct location

 - Colostomy to attach a part of the intestine to an opening in the wall of the belly to let waste to pass into a bag outside of the body

 Centers for Disease Control and Prevention http://www.cdc.gov